I've spent most of my life playing golf.

 The next year I managed to play a good amount of golf in Maui again.
 Exploring a couple of new, great courses like Kapalua (Bay) and Wailea (Gold).
 Maui is such a fantastic vacation destination.
 I don't know if there is a place on Earth that rivals it.
 It doesn't get any better than mixing beaches, golf, and great food.

 Each member of the Core has flown to different locations in the United States and played golf over the years.
 But 2022 was the first year we flew somewhere specifically for a golf trip.
-After years of me talking up St. George, Ian and Pat finally gave in and headed down to the desert with me to try out some of the fantastic courses we have heard about.
-And it did not dissappoint!
-At the end of April, the weather was absolutely perfect with mid-80 degree weather every day.
+After years of me talking up St. George, Ian and Pat finally gave in and headed down to the desert with me to try out some of the fantastic courses I had heard about.
+And it did not disappoint!
+We left at the end of April and the weather was absolutely perfect with mid-80 degree sunshine every day.
 We found a wonderful condo to stay at so we could do our usual grilling and soaking, and played the best courses the area had to offer.
 Coral Canyon Golf Course, Copper Rock Golf Course, and Sky Mountain Golf Course all boasted superb layouts and un-matched views and scenery.
-I highly reccommend this area.
-The cream of the crop in St. George is the world renown Sand Hollow (Championship).
-The course was visually stunning and featured the best 5 hole stretch (11th-15th) of golf anywhere in the world.
+I highly recommend this area.
+The cream of the crop in St. George is the world renowned Sand Hollow (Championship).
+The course was visually stunning and featured the best 5-hole stretch (11th-15th) of golf anywhere in the world.
 On the flight home, we immediately talked about heading back down in future years.

 And the Story Continues...